Porter’s Stables, Part 2

 In all respects it was a great day.
 The public were delighted with the free field, free programs, and the cheap beer and vittles.

 Public sentiment leaned to Mr. Morris’s flying black sprinter Britannic in the first race at the brand new tracks.
-As he galloped past the stand in his preliminary, the grand stand shook with applause.
+As he galloped past the crowds in his preliminary, the grand stand shook with applause.
 Britannic’s most dangerous opponents were Porter Ashe’s chestnut filly Geraldine, second choice in the betting; Fred Gebhard’s bay gelding Volunteer; and L.H.
 Titus’ chestnut gelding Gladstone.
 Geraldine crossed the finish line first running the five furlongs in 1:00.
 When the time was announced there was considerable excitement, as Geraldine had knocked a quarter of a second off the world’s record of 1:00 ¼ made by San Harper at Jerome park a year earlier.

 Ten days later Geraldine, carrying 122 pounds, beat the half-mile record made by Olitipa at Saratoga in 47 ¾ seconds at a breathtaking 46 seconds (some trainers timed the race at 0:45 ½).
 Andy McCarthy had the mount on Porter’s speedy filly.
-Geraldine was the second choice in the betting.
-Porter again beat rival Freddie Gebhard’s Volunteer who placed.
+Geraldine was again the second choice in the betting.
+Porter beat rival Freddie Gebhard’s Volunteer who placed.
 Daisy F. took third.

 Geraldine’s back to back world records became a front page story in The New York Times.
-So popular and beloved was the fast sprinter that Geraldine was feature on a trading card then given with the purchase of a pack of cigarettes.
+So popular and beloved was the fast sprinter that Geraldine was featured on a trading card then given with the purchase of a pack of cigarettes.
 Porter Ashe became the Apollo of the American turf.

 Porter Ashe also famously bet on pugilists.
 He was known as the discoverer of boxer James Corbett.
 “Gentleman Jim” was considered the “Father of Modern Boxing” because of his scientific approach and innovations in technique.
 Ashe was riding one day along a bridle-path when he overtook Corbett in running gear.
 He said that he was a boxer and was training in hopes of getting a fight with the formidable Joe Choinyski.
 To meet the terms of the purse he needed $1,000.
 Porter knew a bit about boxing.
 His brother Gaston was a national intercollegiate boxing champion out of Harvard.
-He had a gambler’s hunch about Joe and put up the money.
+He had a gambler’s hunch about Jim and put up the money.
 Prizefighting was felonious in May of 1889 when the big fight took place.
 At that time, most matches were bare-knuckle with no rules, no weight divisions, no round limits, no referees.
 It was a sideshow type sport that was illegal in many areas of the country.
 Choinyski was knocked down in 27 rounds.

 On September 7, 1892, Corbett won the World Heavyweight Boxing Championship under the new, more civilized Queensberry rules by knocking out John L. Sullivan in the 21st round at the Olympic Club in New Orleans, beating all odds.
 Ashe bet on Corbett in his early years, helping him to become the mold of fistic form.